-- 1 To create the data source or transformation input tables, expand Data Sources > Local Models > Logical > Entities and then drag and drop the Broker and Investment tables onto the Data Lineage window. - 2 To create the data target or transformation output tables, navigate to Data Sources > Local Models > GIM_DW and then drag and drop the Broker table onto the Data Lineage window.
+- 1 To create the data source or transformation input tables, expand Data Sources > Local Models > Logical > Entities and then drag and drop the Broker and Investment tables onto the Data Lineage window. - 2 To create the data target or transformation output tables, navigate to Data Sources > Local Models > GIM\DW and then drag and drop the Broker table onto the Data Lineage window.

-To obtain the Transformation insertion tool, right-click an empty space in the Data Lineage window and then click Insert Transformation.

-- 4 To insert the transformation, click in the Data Lineage window between the source and target data sources and then right-click to drop the Transformation Insertion tool. - 5 Right-click an empty space of the Data Lineage window and then click Insert Data Stream. - TIP: Transformation and Data Flow tools are also available on the toolbar.
-Mouse over the tools to find the tool you need. - 6 Click an input and then click the transformation object.
-Repeat as many times as necessary to link all the inputs to the transformation object. - 7 Click the transformation object and then click an output.
+- 3 To obtain the Transformation insertion tool, right-click an empty space in the Data Lineage window and then click Insert Transformation. - 4 To insert the transformation, click in the Data Lineage window between the source and target data sources and then right-click to drop the Transformation Insertion tool. - 5 Reposition and resize the transformation object to suit your needs. - 6 Right-click an empty space of the Data Lineage window and then click Insert Data Stream. - TIP: Transformation and Data Flow tools are also available on the toolbar.
+Hover the mourse over the tools to find the tool you need. - 7 Click an input and then click the transformation object.
+Repeat as many times as necessary to link all the inputs to the transformation object.

+8 Click the transformation object and then click an output.
-TIP: If the Inputs and Outputs do not display in the diagram as they do in the illustration above, click View > Diagram and Object Display Options > Transformation and then click Input and Output Columns.

-To define which columns should be used in the transformation and any transformation rules, double-click the new transformation to open the Transformation Editor.
+- TIP: If the Inputs and Outputs do not display n the diagram as they do in the illustration above, click View > Diagram and Object Display Options > Transformation and then click Input and Output Columns. - 9 To define which columns should be used in the transformation and any transformation rules, double-click the new transformation to open the Transformation Editor.

-9 Complete the Transformation Editor as required and then click OK to exit the editor.
+10 Complete the Transformation Editor as required and then click OK to exit the editor.